Never let your home exceed this humidity level – or risk mould, damp and property damage

 How do you measure humidity in a house?

-It is all well and good knowing what the humidity in a room or in your house should be, but do you know how to actually measure it?
+It is all well and good knowing what the humidity in a room or in your house should be, but how do you actually measure it?
 There is one piece of equipment that can help here.

 “Indoor humidity can be measured by using a piece of equipment called a hygrometer, which is a handheld device that can be purchased online or from a DIY store,” advises Chris Michael.